What are the symptoms of an IBS flare-up? A doctor’s guide

 Flare-ups can last anywhere from a few hours to several days, depending on the severity and management strategies used.Can you relieve IBS pain instantly?

-While there is no instant cure, applying heat, drinking herbal tea, practising relaxation techniques, and taking prescribed medications can help alleviate discomfort quickly.Can a telehealth doctor help?
+While there is no instant cure, applying heat, drinking herbal tea, practising relaxation techniques, and taking prescribed medications can help alleviate discomfort quickly.Can OBS be mistaken for another gut disease?

 What we treat